PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 *"Yes, Janet, but isn't it **nice**?" - Frank N Furter*

-**For Clojure learners**: This section reveals a deep architectural distinction that affects performance in real-world applications.
-Understanding push vs. pull models isn't just academic - it's the difference between processing 100,000 items to find one result versus stopping immediately when found.
-The musical domain makes this visible and concrete: imagine searching a symphony score for the first forte passage.
-Do you want to scan the entire score, or stop the moment you find it?
-This architectural choice ripples through your entire application design, affecting memory usage, latency, and scalability.
+**For Clojure learners**: This architectural distinction affects performance in real-world applications.
+Understanding push vs. pull models is the difference between processing 100,000 items to find one result versus stopping immediately when found.
+This choice ripples through your entire application design, affecting memory usage, latency, and scalability.

 You've been using two approaches to consume timewalking results: